Oil and Gas Climate Initiative

 OGCI Performance Data hub

-OGCI’s new Performance Data hub provides greater accessibility to our emissions and low-carbon investment data, supporting our commitment to reporting and transparency.
+OGCI’s new Performance Data hub provides greater accessibility to our emissions data and low-carbon investment data, supporting our commitment to reporting and transparency.

 The data can be downloaded in full, or as individual tables or charts.